-Garie Fordyce, gfordyce@nsf.gov Louise R. Howe, lhowe@nsf.gov Dana Denick, ddenick@nsf.gov
+Alias Smith, alismith@nsf.gov Dana Denick, ddenick@nsf.gov

 An informational webinar will be held for those interested in applying for REM supplemental funding.
-Details on the webinar (date, time and webinar link) will be posted on the ENG Emerging Frontiers and Multidisciplinary Activities (EFMA) homepage and on the Engineering Research Centers Association page (ERC Association) in late September 2019.
+Details on the webinar (date, time and webinar link) will be posted on the ENG Emerging Frontiers and Multidisciplinary Activities (EFMA) homepage and on the Engineering Research Centers Association page (ERC Association) in late September 2020.